Universal Rocket: UR-700

 The UR-700 was Vladimir Chelomei's heavy-lift entry for the Soviet moonshot.
 It was meant to carry cosmonauts to the Moon on a direct ascent mission in the LK-1 lunar craft.
 Sergei Korolev's N1 booster and Soyuz 7K-LOK / LK Lander were chosen instead for the mission, and it never left the drawing board.
 It would have had a payload capacity to low Earth orbit of 151 metric tons.

 Superficially, the UR-700 was of the well-known design of Soviet launchers with a central core stack and lateral strap-on boosters.
 But one distinguishing feature was that the engines of the first stage were cross-fed with fuel and oxidizer from the tanks of the strap-on boosters during the initial flight phase.
 This meant that when the boosters were spent and jettisoned, the central stack still flew with full tanks, thus reducing dead weight and increasing a possible payload.

-A nuclear variant known as the UR-700A was also designed to have a much larger payload capacity of 750 t (1,500,000 lb) to LEO.
+A nuclear variant known as the UR-700A was also designed to have an increased payload capacity of 250 t (500,000 lb) to LEO, capable of launching a lunar landing mission with up to seven crew.
+There was also another proposed variant named UR-700M with an even larger payload capacity of 750 t (1,500,000 lb) to LEO, making it one of the largest launch vehicles ever conceived and rivaling American designs such as the Sea Dragon.
+Using kerolox for the first two stages and hydrolox for the third, it would have been used to launch a crewed mission to Mars by assembling a spacecraft in LEO over two to four launches depending on the design.